Microsoft/azure-docs.cs-cz/articles/network-watcher/network-watcher-nsg-flow-logging-portal.md

 ---
-title: 'Kurz: protokolování toku přenosů v síti do a z virtuálního počítače – Azure Portal'
+title: Tutorial - Log network traffic flow to and from a VM using the Azure portal
 titleSuffix: Azure Network Watcher
-description: Zjistěte, jak protokolovat tok síťového provozu do a z virtuálního počítače pomocí funkce protokolů toku NSG služby Network Watcher.
+description: In this tutorial, learn how to log network traffic flow to and from a VM using Network Watcher's NSG flow logs capability.
 services: network-watcher
 documentationcenter: na
 author: KumudD